CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

    `export MEMSURFER_INSTALL=$(pwd)`

 4. In a folder on that `/data` partition, clone this repository.
-Do this on Biowulf or Helix (that is, not from a compute node, where GitHub access is limited):
+Do this on Biowulf or Helix (that is, not from a Biowulf compute node, where GitHub access is limited):

    ```bash
    cd $MEMSURFER_INSTALL